 - Compliance with legislation

-By using a managed payroll service, you lift a lot of that burden off your business.
+By using a managed payroll services, you lift a lot of that burden off your business.
 You will always retain ultimate responsibility for ensuring you are complying with everything required of you.
 But a good payroll provider will be able to deliver services that are fully compliant with all aspects of payroll regulations, including workplace pension provision.

 - A cost-effective and accurate service

-For many companies, it’s less time consuming and more cost effective to outsource a payroll than to employ payroll specialists to run it in-house.
-Or payroll might be an activity that’s currently managed by members of your HR team.
-By enabling them to spend less time dealing with transactional activity like payroll, you free them up to have time for involvement in more strategic activities that add value.
+For many companies, it’s less time consuming and more cost-effective to outsource a payroll than to employ payroll specialists to run it in-house.
+Or payroll might be an activity that’s currently managed by members of your HR team; by enabling them to spend less time dealing with transactional activity like payroll, you free them up to have time for involvement in more strategic activities that add value.

 - A robust and reliable way to run payroll

 Managed payroll services enable you to focus on your core business and have the reassurance that your employees will always be paid correctly.
 Corporate Payroll Solutions offers a flexible approach to its cloud-based managed payroll services, ensuring you will always get the most suitable level of support for your company.
-Please get in touch with us to find out more.